 Many consumers are fortunate as many product defects cause only minor injuries.
 However, dangerous products can cause permanent, severe, or even fatal injuries.
 It is not only clearly dangerous products like power tools, machinery, and medical devices that can cause serious injury when defective.
 Even cosmetics and children’s toys can be dangerous when defective.

 Shaked Law Personal Injury Lawyers represents consumers who have suffered serious injuries due to defective products including:

 - Electric shock

 - Traumatic amputation

-If you have been hurt by a product you believe was dangerous, call Shaked Law Firm today.
+If you have been hurt by a product you believe was dangerous, call Shaked Law Personal Injury Lawyers today.
 We will help you investigate your accident to determine if a defect caused your injuries.
 If so, we will fight to hold the manufacturer accountable.